pbissonho/koin.dart/packages/koin/README.md

 - Does not depend on the Flutter
 - Combine your state management classes in a simple way.
 - Standard support for the Bloc library, but it can be easily used with any state management.

 - DevTools to inspect the state of your objects.
   * Inspect the internal state of each class at any time on a Flutter page.
-  * Hot Restart a Flutter route(Page).
-    * Flutter Hot Restart restarts the entire application, with Koin DevTools you can restart only the part you want.

 - Dependencies are instances only when needed.
   * Its class is instant when used for the first time.
 Koin has a implementation of [Lazy](https://www.lordcodes.com/articles/the-power-of-lazy-properties-in-kotlin) by Kotlin to provide this functionality.
 - Integration with the life cycle of widgets in Flutter without depending on the context.

 - Very tested
   * Which tests were all ported from the original version, so expect the same internal behavior as the Kotlin version.
   * In addition, Koin has more tests to a high level of test coverage, to ensure the correct internal behavior.

 - It is not invasive.
   * Insert Koin in your project without changing the structure of your Widgets or changing your state management package.
   * Most of your application will not know that Koin exists,so you decrease the coupling and simplify the understanding and make testing easier.

 - As it does not depend on the context at any time you use it in applications that do not depend on Flutter.